AndrewRachuig/zillow_regression_project/README.md

 $H_{a}$ Homes in Orange County and Ventura County have a higher taxvaluedollarcnt than Los Angeles County.

-**Question 2:** Is there a difference in monthly_charges between customers who churned and customes who didn't?

 **Hypothesis 2:**<br>
 alpha = .05<br>
 $H_{0}$ There is no linear correlation between calculatedfinishedsquarefeet and taxvaluedollarcnt.

 $H_{a}$ There is a linear correlation between calculatedfinishedsquarefeet and taxvaluedollarcnt.

-**Question 3:** Is there a difference in total_charges between customers who churned and customes who didn't?

 **Hypothesis 3:**<br>
 alpha = .05<br>